cloggy45/go-demo/README.md

    - Internal service that generates random numbers and strings
    - Exposes a gRPC API for internal communication
    - Runs on port 50051 internally
+   - Acts as the data source for both the REST gateway and streaming service

 2. **REST Gateway Service (HTTP)**
    - External-facing service that provides a REST API